frozenmountain/fm-resp/README.md

 ### Verbs
 ```
-  analyze    Analyzes a RESP stream.
+  analyze    Analyzes an RESP stream.

-  export     Exports a RESP stream.
+  export     Exports an RESP stream to JSON.

+  filter     Filters exported JSON.
 ```

 ## analyze

-The `analyze` verb analyzes a RESP stream and gives a summary of its data types.
+The `analyze` verb analyzes an RESP stream for integrity and gives a summary of its data types.

 ### Usage
 ```